tbackus127/osuPlayer/README.md

 #### How to Run

+*Note: This program does not work correctly on UNIX-based systems because of the way Minim works.*

 1. You will first need a collection of osu! beatmaps, unzipped, in a folder named "Songs" in the project root directory.
 Download them either from the website http://osu.ppy.sh, or from osu!direct if you are a supporter.
 3. Launch the player with 'java -cp "src;lib/*" com.rath.osuplayer.OsuPlayer' to run (use a colon instead of a semicolon if running from a UNIX-based system).
-4. Use the play/pause button to pause and unpause the song, the circular arrow will randomly select a new song, and the X button will close the player.
+4. Use the spacebar to pause and unpause the song, pressing N will randomly select a new song, and ESC will close the player.
+The left and right arrow keys will seek 5 second forward or backward (respectively) through the song.